The ultimate guide to visiting London

 Rosa’s Thai has multiple locations across the city and serves consistently great Thai food.
 You’ll find crowd pleasers like chicken pad thai and also some interesting numbers like pumpkin crackers, rather than the usual prawn.
 Everything served here is reasonably priced, and there’s something to suit everyone’s palate.
 Find out more about Rosa's Thai.

-Where to Stay
+Groups Guide to London - Where to Stay

 When you’re travelling in a group, renting an Airbnb comes second to none.
 You will have a living/communal space to hang out in the mornings and before you sleep, and it usually works out cheaper than everyone having to rent a hotel room.
 Luckily, London has no shortage of excellent Airbnbs.
 We have compiled our favourites for groups of all sizes below: